Higher Expectations

 The University of North Carolina System, with its 17 institutions, is a cornerstone of our state’s success, ensuring access to affordable, world-class higher education for all qualified North Carolinians.
 No public university system in the country promotes access, success, and excellence as effectively as the UNC System.

-The UNC System’s 2017-22 Strategic Plan built on this strong foundation by setting measurable goals under five broad categories:
+The UNC System’s 2022-2027 Strategic Plan aims to build on this strong foundation by setting measurable goals under five broad categories:

 • Access